0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/identity/apis.md

 **Function**: Endpoint to publish the state of an Identity on-chain.

-**How it Works**: The identifier string in the DID format (retreived from calling the `Create Identity` endpoint) is passed as a path variable in the request URL.
+**How it Works**: The identifier string in the DID format (retrieved from calling the `Create Identity` endpoint) is passed as a path variable in the request URL.

-The Issuer Node responds by sending a response message that indicates about the published state of the Identity.
-If there is no state to publish, the Node shows the message is: "no states to process".
+The Issuer Node responds by sending a response message that indicates the published state of the Identity.
+If there is no state to publish, the Node shows the message as: "no states to process".
 If the state is published, the Node sends the following information:

 - `claimsTreeRoot`: The root of the Claims Merkle Tree.
-For example: d9c1e213584c4e7f444bdc42a5cdbd038556d1455a8344e3a1451c346461a41d
+For example, d9c1e213584c4e7f444bdc42a5cdbd038556d1455a8344e3a1451c346461a41d

 - `revocationTreeRoot`: The root of the Revocation Merkle Tree.
 For example, 0000000000000000000000000000000000000000000000000000000000000000

 - `rootOfRoots`: The root of the Roots Merkle Tree.
 For example,9b952dab35ed362f62573c7b1bb0ee1e5dcb32109fafacb24c9b335fbddf4f2e

 - `state`: The published state of the Identity.
-It is calculated by taking roots of the Claims Tree, Revocation Tree, and Roots Tree.
+It is calculated by taking the roots of the Claims Tree, Revocation Tree, and Roots Tree.
 For example, a state could be: 1d9639360ad6e7fb86b8d2f55abd6201cae521e812496cd6606ce36a5829c316

 - `txID`: Transaction ID of the Published state on-chain.
-For example: 0xaed59e4195e73ee6c4278be1a5e01ecbdf2ff9565511916200dedda9bb20ff38
+For example, 0xaed59e4195e73ee6c4278be1a5e01ecbdf2ff9565511916200dedda9bb20ff38